21 SIS Epidemic Across a Dynamic Network

 Adjusted Coefficient: 3.89182

 The output from this function indicates both an adjusted and crude coefficient.
-In this case, they are equivalent.
-Upcoming workshop material will showcase when they differ as result of exits from the network.
+They are equivalent here because the adjustment applies only in an open population with entries and exits, where the coefficient must also account for partnerships that end when a partner leaves the population (through death or departure) rather than through dissolution itself.
+Upcoming workshop material will showcase when they differ as a result of exits from the network.

 21.1.2 Model Estimation and Diagnostics